curityio/cgi-grp2-signing-consentor/README.md

 - `Operational Mode` can be *test* or *production* and the corresponding environment's endpoints will be called during signing the consent data.

 - The `ServiceId` or `Policy` is a customer identifier and can be obtained from CGI.
 It can be considered as a password for the service endpoints called and is unique per customer.
+For instance 'logtest001'.

 ### Server truststore configuration